2.12. Struct

 let foo: Foo

-There are intentionally no member functions.
-There are only data members, since it is a data type itself.
-Structures can handle members with a function type as data (meaning it’s a function pointer that can be changed during execution).
-There are initializers that simplify writing complex structure initialization.
-Basically, a function with same name as the structure itself works as an initializer.
+Structures intentionally have no member functions — only data members — since they represent a pure data type.
+Structures can contain members of function type as data (that is, function pointers that can be reassigned at runtime).
+Initializers simplify complex structure initialization.
+A function with the same name as the structure acts as its initializer.
 The compiler will generate a ‘default’ initializer if there are any members with an initializer:

 x: int = 1